 Explore Our Meditation Practices & Events

-We are continuing without in-person activities for now
+Yes, we are still continuing without in-person activities for now.

-Please join us online.
-This is a good time for home retreat - meditate as much as you can, even several short times each day.
+Please join us online and continue your home retreat.
 We also recommend reciting additional prayers and/or mantras for the benefit of self and others.
 Follow the directions of your personal lama, if you have one.
-If not, many are suggesting Tara mantras: Om Tare Tuttare Ture Soha.
-Others you might consider include White Tara, Chenrezig, Medicine Buddha, or Om Ah Hung Hri.
-And please consider joining us online – see below.
-Stay safe!
+Examples include Green or White Tara, Chenrezig, Medicine Buddha, or Om Ah Hung Hri.

 Weekly Meditation Opportunities at Awam